-Here are a few country-specific tips to help you choose the right subjects in high school:
+Here are a few country-specific tips to help your child choose the right subjects in high school:

 1) Studying in India after grade 12:

-In India, you have to choose a ‘stream’ or an area of study such as arts, sciences, engineering, commerce, medicine and law at the end of your second year of junior college or after grade 12.
-Some specialisations, such as engineering and medicine, require an entrance exam along with the grade 12 national board exam.
+In India, students have to choose a ‘stream’ or an area of study such as arts, sciences, engineering, commerce, medicine or law at the end of their second year of junior college or after grade 12.
+Some specialisations, such as engineering and medicine, require an entrance exam and the grade 12 national board exam.
 Usually, subjects within ‘streams’ are predetermined with limited flexibility.